Brand Names: Lexiva

 What is fosamprenavir (Lexiva)?

-Fosamprenavir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
-Fosamprenavir is not a cure for HIV or AIDS.
+Fosamprenavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Fosamprenavir is for use in adults and children who are at least 4 weeks old.
+This medicine is not a cure for HIV or AIDS.

 Fosamprenavir may also be used for purposes not listed in this medication guide.